shadykdc/Enigma_Machine/README.md

 ```
  4. Type in a message and press enter, then an encrypted message will appear.

  5. Send that to your friend with the above configuration settings (or crtl+c / ctrl+d out and re-run the same prompt if you can't find any friends).
-Have your friend repeat the above steps.
+Have your friend repeat the above steps but instead of writing a message, write the encrypted message and press enter.

- 6. The enigma machine will decrypt the message!
+ 6. The decrypted message will appear!

 For more information check out the [specification pdf](https://github.com/shadykdc/Enigma_Machine/blob/master/spec-550-2-0.pdf).